Oceanport Landing Marina view at dusk

 Our entry to New York Harbor did not disappoint!

 Our friends Jolanda and Marcus, who we met at Trawlerfest in Stuart, FL in March ’18, live on their 52″ Jefferson, Sky’s the Limit, across the causeway at Hudson Point Marina.
-In fact, shortly after we arrived, Marcus called us and stood on his aft deck, waving, so we could see how close we were to them.
+Shortly after we arrived, Marcus called us and stood on his aft deck, waving, so we could see how close we were to them.
 We took our Dinghy over in the evening, and enjoyed a fun visit with them and their wonderful neighbors at the marina.

-Rob, Nancy, Jolanda and Marcus
+Rob, Nancy, Jolanda and Marcus aboard Sky’s The Limit, and our beautiful dinghy ride home

 Despite recovering from foot surgery, Nancy was determined to get into NYC.
-While there is absolutely nothing to be missed about her commuting there for work for 32 years, there is plenty to miss about NYC!
+While there is absolutely nothing to be missed about her commuting there for work for 32 years, there is plenty to miss about NYC ❤️!
 While we couldn’t do most of the things on our bucket list, due to too much walking, we compromised.
 We took the ferry over to lower Manhattan, grabbed a cab and headed over to the 9/11 memorial and Eataly in The Oculus.
-As predicted, the cab driver wasn’t particularly thrilled about the short ride…oh, well!
+As expected, the cab driver wasn’t particularly thrilled about the short ride…oh, well!

 Just as you get off the ferry, there’s a beautiful pond and garden along the promenade.
 They’ve done such an amazing job with rebuilding Lower Manhattan!